Al McCoy (sportscaster): Suns Radio Network

-Locally, within Phoenix-Metro city limits, Al McCoy's live broadcasts can currently be heard during Phoenix Suns home games on flagship station 98.7 KMVP-FM or streamed online at the KMVP-FM website, ArizonaSports.com, with road game play-by-play by Jon Bloom.
+Locally, until he retired, within Phoenix-Metro city limits, Al McCoy's live broadcasts could be heard during Phoenix Suns home games on flagship station 98.7 KMVP-FM or streamed online at the KMVP-FM website, ArizonaSports.com, with road game play-by-play by Jon Bloom.

-Nationally, his broadcasts are available on Sirius-XM in the 48 contiguous states.
+Nationally, his broadcasts were available on Sirius-XM in the 48 contiguous states.

-Globally, they are available on NBA League Pass Audio, anywhere NBA League Pass is offered.
+Globally, they were available on NBA League Pass Audio, anywhere NBA League Pass is offered.

 The Suns Radio Network is also syndicated on various AM and FM stations across the state of Arizona, as well as portions of New Mexico and Southern California.